nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Too many cooks spoil the Truth

 Managing project documents and information has always been an annoying task to do.
-Besides the multitude of links and slides created by the team, you may be using task management applications to track your team's progress as well.
+Besides the multitude of links and slides created by your team, you may be using task management applications to track your team's progress as well.
 This is where TruthTable comes in.

-TruthTable allows you to **collate and organise all your tasks**, links, and member information all in one spot.
+TruthTable allows you to collate and organise your tasks, links, and members' information **all in one place**.

 ### Seeing is believing

 It is often difficult to visualise and communicate your team's progress to stakeholders.
-TruthTable solves this through its ergonomic user interface.
+TruthTable solves this through its clean and comprehensive user interface.

 At a glance, you can see the number of tasks completed by your team, and **determine the team's overall progress**.

-TruthTable allows you to see which members are assigned to the tasks, enabling you to **delegate work in a fair and equitable manner**.
+TruthTable allows you to see which members are assigned to which tasks, enabling you to **delegate work in a fair and equitable manner**.

 ### Built for convenience and speed